Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 The Chinese contingent serving in Gao, Mali.
 Flickr/UN Photo/Harandane Dicko

 China’s security sector assistance (SSA) to Mali since the 2012 crisis may have potential unintended consequences on state fragility.
-In this presentation Paa Kwesi Wolseley Prah will explore how China’s aid, which aims to equip Mali to address terrorism and insurgency, may cause further damage–through increased dependence on China, militarization, human rights abuses by security forces, and reduced accountability, fueling corruption.
-Wolseley Prah will argue that an integrated approach is needed for SSA to support stability in Mali without exacerbating vulnerabilities.
-Lina Benabdallah and Paul Nantulya will offer additional insights in a conversation moderated by Yoon Jung Park.
+In this presentation Paa Kwesi Wolseley Prah explored how China’s aid, which aims to equip Mali to address terrorism and insurgency, may cause further damage–through increased dependence on China, militarization, human rights abuses by security forces, and reduced accountability, fueling corruption.
+Wolseley Prah argued that an integrated approach is needed for SSA to support stability in Mali without exacerbating vulnerabilities.
+Lina Benabdallah and Paul Nantulya offered additional insights in a conversation moderated by Yoon Jung Park.

-This event is co-sponsored by the Africa-China Initiative and the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University.
+This event was co-sponsored by the Africa-China Initiative and the Initiative for U.S.-China Dialogue on Global Issues at Georgetown University.

 Featured